DETAILED ACTION

 The following is a statement of reasons for the indication of allowable subject matter:

-The prior art of record fails to teach or fairly suggest “the filling device according to claim 6, wherein the synchronization means is implemented by synchronous local clocks in the filling valve and the flow sensor; wherein the controller sends commands for triggering the initial opening of the filling valve and for triggering the capture of the first sampled flow measurement value; wherein the commands each contain execution times for performing the command; and wherein the filling valve and the flow sensor perform the commands when the execution times coincide with the respective time of the synchronous local clock”, as recited in claim 8, in combination with the remaining features and elements of the claimed invention.
+The prior art of record fails to teach or fairly suggest “the filling device according to claim 6, wherein the synchronization signal is provided by synchronous local clocks in the filling valve and the flow sensor; wherein the controller sends commands for triggering the initial opening of the filling valve and for triggering the capture of the first sampled flow measurement value; wherein the commands each contain execution times for performing the command; and wherein the filling valve and the flow sensor perform the commands when the execution times coincide with the respective time of the synchronous local clock”, as recited in claim 8, in combination with the remaining features and elements of the claimed invention.

-The prior art of record also fails to teach or fairly suggest “the filling device according to claim 6 where the synchronization means is implemented by at least a first communication link between the controller and the filling valve or the controller and the flow sensor and by a second communication link between the filling valve and the flow sensor; wherein a command for triggering the filling process is transmitted to the filling valve or the flow sensor by the controller via the first communication link; and wherein the filling valve receiving the triggering command or the flow sensor receiving the trigger command synchronizes the initial opening of the filling valve and the determination of the first sampled flow measurement value via the second communication link”, as recited in claim 10, in combination with the remaining features and elements of the claimed invention.
+The prior art of record also fails to teach or fairly suggest “the filling device according to claim 6 where the synchronization signal is provided by at least a first communication link between the controller and the filling valve or the controller and the flow sensor and by a second communication link between the filling valve and the flow sensor; wherein a command for triggering the filling process is transmitted to the filling valve or the flow sensor by the controller via the first communication link; and wherein the filling valve receiving the triggering command or the flow sensor receiving the trigger command synchronizes the initial opening of the filling valve and the determination of the first sampled flow measurement value via the second communication link”, as recited in claim 10, in combination with the remaining features and elements of the claimed invention.

 Conclusion